zephyrproject-rtos/zephyr/doc/develop/getting_started/index.rst

 .. note::

-   Blinky is compatible with most, but not all, :ref:`boards`.
+   :zephyr:code-sample:`blinky` is compatible with most, but not all, :ref:`boards`.
 If your board does not meet Blinky's :ref:`blinky-sample-requirements`, then :ref:`hello_world` is a good alternative.

    If you are unsure what name west uses for your board, ``west boards`` can be used to obtain a list of all boards Zephyr supports.

-Build the :ref:`blinky-sample` with :ref:`west build <west-building>`, changing ``<your-board-name>`` appropriately for your board:
+Build the :zephyr:code-sample:`blinky` with :ref:`west build <west-building>`, changing ``<your-board-name>`` appropriately for your board:

 .. tabs::